cryptoadvance/specter-desktop/docs/services/services.md

 ### `ServiceAnnotationsStorage`
-Annotations are any address-specific or transaction-specific data from a `Service` that we might want to present to the user.
+Annotations are any address-specific or transaction-specific data from a `Service` that we might want to present to the user (not yet implemented).
 Example: a `Service` that integrates with a onchain storefront would have product/order data associated with a utxo.
 That additional data could be imported by the `Service` and stored as an annotation.
 This annotation data could then be displayed to the user when viewing the details for that particular address or tx.

 Annotations are stored on a per-wallet and per-`Service` basis as _unencrypted_ on-disk data (filename: `<wallet_alias>_<service>.json`).